 2. Start on a lighter day.
-Try your first FLEX disc on a lighter flow day, when you have some time to spare.
+Try out the disc on a lighter flow day, when you have some time to spare.
 So not when you’re at Coachella, on a 6-hour car ride, or when your flow is already Niagara Falls.

 3. It may get a little messy.
 But not as messy as you might think.
 The average woman only menstruates about 3 tsp in 12 hrs.
-When you remove FLEX, make sure to relax, sit on the toilet and go slow to help keep your FLEX parallel to the floor as you remove it.
-(You can always opt to remove FLEX in the shower for less mess!)
+When you remove the disc, make sure to relax, sit on the toilet and go slow to help keep your disc parallel to the floor as you remove it.
+(You can always opt to remove the disc in the shower for less mess!)

 4. Wear a liner for backup.
 You shouldn’t need it once you get it down.
 But for your first time or two, it can’t hurt to have a contingency while you’re out and about, for a little peace of mind.

 6. Make sure you can’t feel it.
-If you can feel your FLEX Disc inside you, that’s a good sign it’s not all the way in place.
+If you can feel your disc inside you, that’s a good sign it’s not all the way in place.
 I know this sounds weird, but when it’s in the right place, you won’t even notice it’s there.

 8. Seeing blood when you pee (or poop) is normal.
-When you bear down on your pelvic muscles, your FLEX’s front edge may slide out from behind your pubic bone, letting some fluid out.
+When you bear down on your pelvic muscles, the front edge of the disc may slide out from behind your pubic bone, letting some fluid out.
 This is nothing to worry about.
 Just use a clean finger to make sure it’s tucked back into place when you’re done.

 Bonus: Real Advice from Real Customers on Their First Time